-2. Transport Market Study: addendum United Kingdom
+3. Transport Market Study

-In application of Article 9 of Regulation (EU) 913/2010, the RFC North Sea-Mediterranean Management board has mandated a consortium of consultant firms to carry out a Transport Market Study.
+In application of Article 9 of Regulation (EU) 913/2010, the RFC North Sea-Mediterranean Management board has mandated a consortium of consultant firms to carry out a first Transport Market Study.
 This study was carried out in 2012 and 2013.
-The essential elements of the study have already been published and are available in the previous versions of this book V of the CID on the website of RFC North Sea-Mediterranean.